xmha97/KodiPackages/README.md

 Once you have installed the repository

 1. In Kodi go to "Add-ons" and select "Install from repoistory"
-2. Select the "AmirAmmari Repo" repoistory
+2. Select the "xmha97 Repo" repoistory
 3. Choose the add-on you wish to install

 ## Audio Add-ons